 When automotive production resumed after the war, European manufacturers developed a new generation of inexpensive FF cars, including the Citroën 2CV, Panhard Dyna, Saab 92, and Borgward Goliath.
 In America, however, front-wheel drive was all but extinct.
 Henry Kaiser‘s plans for a postwar FWD car never made it past the prototype stage and even early domestic compacts like the Nash Rambler and Hudson Jet had conventional FR layouts.
 The last American production car with front-wheel drive had been the Cord 812, which was discontinued in 1937.
 Still, the advantages of the FF configuration were not lost on Big Three engineers.
 In 1955, GM exhibited a number of FWD concept cars at its traveling Motorama show: a roadster and a four-door hardtop christened LaSalle II and a compact panel truck called L’Universelle.

 Conceived by GM Styling and the corporate Engineering Staff, the LaSalle IIs were intended to showcase various advanced features, including front-wheel drive, unitized construction, fully independent suspension, and a transversely mounted fuel-injected DOHC V6.
 The FWD powertrain, developed as a collaboration between the corporate Transmission and Power Development groups, was called the “Unitized Power Package,” or UPP, combining engine and transaxle into one compact unit.
-We’ve been unable to find detailed specifications for the LaSalle II’s UPP, but in any case, it appears they were largely notional — a working prototype wasn’t ready by the time the Motorama opened in January 1955, so the show cars had simulated rear-wheel-drive powertrains instead.
+We’ve been unable to find detailed specifications for the LaSalle II’s UPP, but in any case, it appears they were largely notional — the show cars didn’t run and their mock-up powertrains were rear-wheel-drive.
 The Engineering Staff didn’t have a functional UPP prototype until sometime after the Motorama closed.